browserengineering/book/book/animations.md

 optimize.[^browser-detect-diff]

-[^browser-detect-diff]: When DOM styles change, real browsers do in fact attempt to figure out what changed and minimize recomputation.
+[^browser-detect-diff]: When DOM styles change, real browsers do in fact attempt to figure out what changed and minimize re-computation.
 Chromium, for example, has a bunch of code that tries to [diff][chromium-diff] the old and new styles, and reduce work in situations such as changing only opacity.
 But this approach will always be somewhat brittle and incomplete, because the browser has to